alanchrt/passup.js/README.md

 ### Contributors Needed

 **Don't be shy!** The more developers that contribute Passup.js adapters and use them for their own accounts, the more valuable the repository becomes for everyone.
-Please send pull requests for any adapters you create for the sites you use, regardless of their size or popularity.
+Please send pull requests to the [passup-adapters repository](https://github.com/alanctkc/passup-adapters) for any adapters you create for the sites you use, regardless of their size or popularity.
 Additionally, if you find a way to improve an existing adapter, please feel free to submit your contribution.

 Getting Started
 ---------------